 All stack variables are local and channel c is the only shared resource.
-As such, rely/guarantee relations describe how τ_a and τ_v transmit data over c: α_1 and α_2 capture the recv and send in τ_v , while α'1 and α'2 capture the send and recv in τ_a .
-Using ATOMLOCAL and CASL{ID} axioms, τ_v executes its first two instructions.
-It then uses FRAME to frame off unneeded resources and applies ENVL to account for τ_a sending $(8, \tau_a, 0)$ over c.
-Using ATOM with ID-RECV it receives this value in x.
-After using CONS to rewrite sec = top w = top-8equivalently to sec = w+8 w = top-8, it applies ATOMLOCAL with ID-READARRAY to read from w[x] (i.e. the secret value at sec = w+8) in z.
-It then sends this value over c, arriving at an error using ENVER as the value received by the adversary τ_a is secret.
-The last line then adds on the resources previously framed off.
+As such, rely/guar-533 antee relations describe how τ_a and τ_v transmit data over c: α_1 and α_2 capture the recv and 534 send in $\tau{\rm v}$, while α'1 and α'2 capture the send and recv in $\tau{\rm a}$.
+Using AtomLocal and CASL{ID} 535 axioms, τ_v executes its first two instructions.
+It then uses FRAME to frame off unneeded 536 resources and applies EnvL to account for τ_a sending $(8, \tau_a, 0)$ over c.
+Using ATOM with 537 ID-RECV it receives this value in x.
+After using CONS to rewrite $\sec = top w = top - 8$ 538 equivalently to $\sec = w + 8 w = top - 8$, it applies AtomLocal with ID-READARRAY to read 539 from w[x] (i.e. the secret value at $\sec = w + 8$) in z.
+It then sends this value over c, arriving 540 at an error using ENVER as the value received by the adversary τ_a is secret.
+The last line 541 then adds on the resources previously framed off.
 The proof of τ_a in Fig. 5b is analogous.
+542

-5 Related Work
+543 5 Related Work

 Under-Approximate Reasoning.
-CASL builds on and generalises CISL [19].
-As with IL [17] and ISL [18], CASL is an instance of under-approximate reasoning.
-However, IL and ISL support only sequential programs and not concurrent ones.
-Vanegue [22] recently developed adversarial logic (AL) as an under-approximate technique for detecting exploits.
-While we model C_v and C_a as $C_a \parallel C_v$ as with AL, there are several differences between AL and CASL.
-CASL is a general, under-approximate framework that can be 1) used to detect both exploits and bugs in concurrent programs, while AL is tailored towards exploits only; 2) instantiated for different classes of bugs/exploits, while the model of AL is hard-coded.
-Moreover, CASL borrows ideas from CISL to enable 3) state-local reasoning (only over parts of the state accessed), while AL supports global reasoning only (over the entire state); and 4) thread-local reasoning (analysing each thread in isolation), while AL accounts for all threads.
+CASL builds on and generalises CISL [18].
+As with IL 544 [16] and ISL [17], CASL is an instance of under-approximate reasoning.
+However, IL and ISL 545 support only sequential programs and not concurrent ones.
+Vanegue [22] recently developed 546 adversarial logic (AL) as an under-approximate technique for detecting exploits.
+While we 547 model C_v and C_a as $C_a \parallel C_v$ as with AL, there are several differences between AL and CASL.
+548 CASL is a general, under-approximate framework that can be 1) used to detect both exploits 549 and bugs in concurrent programs, while AL is tailored towards exploits only; 2) instantiated 550 for different classes of bugs/exploits, while the model of AL is hard-coded.
+Moreover, CASL 551 borrows ideas from CISL to enable 3) state-local reasoning (only over parts of the state 552 accessed), while AL supports global reasoning only (over the entire state); and 4) thread-local 553 reasoning (analysing each thread in isolation), while AL accounts for all threads.
+554 overflow vulnerabilities reachable from known bugs [9, 1, 10].
+Exploits for use-after-free 559 vulnerabilities [23] and unsafe memory write primitives [6] have also been partially automated.
+560 As with CASL, AEG tools are fundamentally under-approximate and may not find all 561 attacks.
+Assumptions made by AEG tools are hard-coded in their implementation, in contrast 562 to CASL which can be instantiated for new classes of vulnerabilities without redesigning the 563 core logic from scratch.
+Finally, traditional AEG tools have no notion of locality and require 564 global reasoning, making existing tools unable to cope with the path explosion problem and 565 large targets without compromising coverage.
+By contrast, CASL mostly acts on local states, 566 making it more suitable for large-scale exploit detection than current tools.
+567

 Automated Exploit Generation.
 Determining the exploitability of bugs is central to prioritising fixes at large scale.
 Automated exploit generation (AEG) tools craft an exploit based on predetermined heuristics and preconditioned symbolic execution of unsafe binary programs [2, 5].
-Additional improvements use random walk techniques to exploit heap buffer overflow vulnerabilities reachable from known bugs [10, 1, 11].
-Exploits for use-after-free vulnerabilities [23] and unsafe memory write primitives [6] have also been partially automated.
+Additional improvements use random walk techniques to exploit heap buffer